arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 ### Web Editor

 The board can be programmed through the **Web Editor**.
-To get started with your board, you will only need to install a plugin, which is explained in the guide below:
+To get started with your board, you will only need to install a plug-in, which is explained in the guide below:

 - [Getting started with the Web Editor](/cloud/web-editor/tutorials/getting-started/getting-started-web-editor)

 ## Pins
-As a Portenta family Shield it uses the High density pins to be available for the Portenta board which is being connected.
+As a Portenta family shield, it uses High Density Connectors to interface with the Portenta board which is connected to.

 ![The pinout of the Portenta Cat.
 M1/NB IoT GNSS Shield.](assets/ASX00027-pinout.png)